silverstripe/silverstripe-realme/docs/en/configuration.md

 ## Syncing Realme with SilverStripe members
 After logging in the module can sync the attributes returned from RealMe (depending on your assertion type) and sync the details with the appropriate members.
+This is not available for `assert` type authenticaiton as the unique identifier is valid only for that session, meaning each time a user logged in they would have a new `Member` object created for them, and any associated historic user activity would be lost to them.

-To setup syncing, you must have the `RealMeMemberExtension` enabled on Member (or subclass) and then tell the module to sync with the database via the following configuration in realme.yml.
-You can also include `login_member_after_authentication` which will automatically login a user (as a SilverStripe `Member` object) after successful RealMe authentication.
+To setup syncing, you **must** be using the `login` type of authentication and have the `RealMeMemberExtension` enabled on `Member` (or a subclass of it) and then tell the module to sync with the database via the following configuration in realme.yml.
+You can also include `login_member_after_authentication` which will automatically login a user (as a Silverstripe `Member` object) after successful RealMe authentication.

 ```yaml
 SilverStripe\Security\Member:
   extensions: